northridge-dev/caesar-cipher-mcshane22/README.md

 ## How to submit

-You'll have to get your the changes you make in your Codespace back to your GitHub repository.
+You'll have to get your code from your Codespace back to your GitHub repository.
 We'll use a tool called `git`.
 Here's how:

 1. In the terminal, `add` the files you've changed.
 The command, below, adds all